 Show the Relevance of Training for Development and Promotion

 An even larger part of motivation, however, is context.
 People need to know the training they are involved in has a greater purpose.
 They need to feel not as if it were just another hoop to jump through, but a thoughtful step toward some greater goal.
+That goal can be personal or professional as long as it is meaningful.

 Use Visuals in Your Training

 Let’s be honest: Some training topics can be rather abstract, tedious, or downright dull.
-It pays to spend a little extra time adding visuals to your training materials to to give them an extra spark.
+It pays to spend a little extra time adding visuals to your training materials to give them an extra spark.

 When you think about “visuals,” don’t just think charts or PowerPoint templates.
 Visuals should be used to: